anvilproject/anvil-portal/content/faq/overview.md

 ##What is Dockstore and how does it relate to AnVIL?
 Dockstore is the workflow repository of AnVIL.
 Dockstore hosts WDL workflows and supports additional workflow languages.
 Users can select workflows from Dockstore and make them accessible on their Terra account to user for their own analysis.

-##Who was funded to establish and maintain the AnVIL?
-What is the funding mechanism?
-NHGRI supports AnVIL through [cooperative agreement awards](https://www.genome.gov/Funded-Programs-Projects/Computational-Genomics-and-Data-Science-Program/Genomic-Analysis-Visualization-Informatics-Lab-space-AnVIL#awards) to the [Broad Institute](https://projectreporter.nih.gov/project_info_description.cfm?aid=9788512&icde=46222930&ddparam=&ddvalue=&ddsub=&cr=1&csb=default&cs=ASC&pball=) (#5U24HG010262) and [Johns Hopkins University](https://projectreporter.nih.gov/project_info_description.cfm?aid=9789931&icde=46222940&ddparam=&ddvalue=&ddsub=&cr=2&csb=default&cs=ASC&pball=) (#5U24HG010263).
-As a cooperative agreement, NHGRI program staff will provide substantial involvement, assistance, and guidance in project activities.
-Additional information about the awards and the Funding Opportunity Announcement is available [here](https://www.genome.gov/Funded-Programs-Projects/Computational-Genomics-and-Data-Science-Program/Genomic-Analysis-Visualization-Informatics-Lab-space-AnVIL).

-##Is there non-NHGRI oversight of AnVIL operations?
-An [External Consultant Committee (ECC)](https://www.genome.gov/Funded-Programs-Projects/Computational-Genomics-and-Data-Science-Program/Genomic-Analysis-Visualization-Informatics-Lab-space-AnVIL#externalconsultantcommittee), comprised of a multidisciplinary group of experts, is providing feedback to NHGRI regarding how AnVIL should address the needs of the genomics community.